 5. Fear of Heights

 MAKROSAFE as a health and safety practicing Institute has the expertise to help companies put together comprehensive Fall Protection Plan in their workplaces.
-They will first assess and evaluate the nature of your activities so that the correct Fall Protection Plan is implemented.
+They will first assess and evaluate the nature of your activities so that the correct Fall Protection Plan is implemented by the Fall Protection Planner.